chandankushwahaa/vibranthive/README.md

 npx prisma generate --no-engine
 ```

-Access Blogosphere in your browser at http://localhost:3000.
+Access in your browser at http://localhost:3000.

 ### To Deploy